-You decided to take the plunge into owning your own shop!
+You decided to take the plunge into owning your shop!
 Congratulations.
 Now, you’ve got a ton of work to do!

-If you haven’t heard the story of when Brian and I started our first shop – let me share it with you.
+If you hadn’t heard the story of when Brian and I started our first shop – let me share it with you.
 First of all, we were young and dumb.
 That’s important to know.

 There we were: lying across our bed – dreaming.
-Brian had been a diagnostic technician at the local dealership and he knew it was time for him to take his professional career to the next level.
+Brian had been a diagnostic technician at the local dealership, and he knew it was time for him to take his professional career to the next level.
 For him, that meant the world of entrepreneurship.

-So, with a pen and a post-it-note we wrote down our “expenses”.
+So, with a pen and a post-it note, we wrote down our “expenses.”
 They included rent, electricity, trash, internet, and phone service.
 Are you laughing yet?
-I can laugh, now – 17 years later.
+I can laugh now – 17 years later.
 We were not thinking clearly with such a short list.
 A list that did not include one penny of marketing, insurance, tools, equipment….shall I go on?

 I would certainly not say we were setting ourselves up for success with that post-it note.
-I swear I wish we had saved that.
+I swear, I wish we had saved that.
 It would be framed as a constant reminder of where we started.

 “When I open my shop, what should I do first?”